-In this article, Julia Daunt, an adult with PDA, shares her experience of growing up and living with a condition which is largely misunderstood.
+In this article, Julia Daunt shares her experience of having a pathological demand avoidance (PDA) profile.
 She is an advocate, writer and blogger.

 What is Pathological Demand Avoidance?
 An adult's perspective

 Pathological Demand Avoidance, PDA, was first described by the late Professor Elizabeth Newson in the 1980s.
-PDA is now considered part of the autism spectrum by many including the National Autistic Society (NAS).
+Many consider PDA to be part of the autism spectrum.
 People with PDA share difficulties with others on the autism spectrum in social aspects of interaction, communication and imagination.
 However, the central difficulty for people with PDA is the way they are driven to avoid demands and expectations.
 This is because they have an anxiety-based need to control themselves, others around them and their environment.

 People with PDA seem to have a better social understanding and communication skills than others on the autism spectrum and are able to use this to their advantage.